tenclips/Adurite/README.md

 # Development

-If you are developing for Nebulance , use the following commands:
+If you are developing for Adurite , use the following commands:

 ```bash
 pnpm install && pnpm dev